DevExpress/devextreme-demos/JSDemos/Demos/Autocomplete/Overview/description.md

 The [value](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#value) property stores the selected item.
 You can use the same property to select an item programmatically, as shown in the "Disabled" Autocomplete component.

-If the data source contains objects, you should set the [valueExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#valueExpr) property.
+If the data source contains objects, you should specify the [valueExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#valueExpr) property.
 It accepts a data field name that uniquely identifies each data object.
 In this demo, **valueExpr** is set only for the "Custom Item Template and Data Source Usage" Autocomplete because others are bound to arrays of primitive values.

 ## Configure Search Parameters